 Sounds like a great deal for the investor, right?
 Well, not so fast.
 The major risk for the investor is that the homeowner (who is already having financial problems) can’t get the finances in order, even without this mortgage draining them — so they may end up declaring bankruptcy.
 Therefore, the overall financial health of the home seller is key to an investor not losing everything they put into the home.

-The Pros & Cons of Selling Your Louisiana Home “Subject To”
+The Pros & Cons of Selling Your Montgomery County Home “Subject To”

 So the most crucial thing is that you fully comprehend what is happening.
 What gets individuals into problem the most with these types of deals is the miscommunication.
 And, often, total absence of interaction.